Fairness Risks for Group-conditionally Missing Demographics: Preliminary

 \section{Preliminary}

 We first consider supervised learning with group fairness, where samples are drawn from a distribution $D$ over $\Xcal \times \{0,1\} \times \{0,1\}$, with $(X, A, Y) \sim D$.
 Here $X$ is the non-protected feature, $Y$ is the binary label, and $A$ is the binary sensitive feature which is also referred to as the group demographics.
-Our method can be extended to \textbf{multi-class} labels and sensitive features, provided that the fairness risk can be defined under fully observed $A$ and $Y$.
-Since our focus is on addressing the missing demographics, we will stick with the binary formulation just for ease of exposition.
+Our method can be extended to \textbf{multi-class} labels and sensitive features, under any fairness risk defined for fully observed $A$ and $Y$.
+The details are deferred to Appendix~\ref{sec:multiclass_fairness}.
+Since our focus is on addressing missing demographics, we will stick with the binary formulation for ease of exposition.